 The measures below will improve the energy performance of your dwelling.
 The performance ratings after improvements listed below are cumulative; that is, they assume the improvements have been installed in the order that they appear in the table.
-To receive advice on what measures you can take to reduce your energy bills, visit www.simpleenergyadvice.org.uk or call freephone 0800 444202.
+Further information about the recommended measures and other simple actions you could take today to save money is available at www.gov.uk/energy-grants-calculator.
 Before installing measures, you should make sure you have secured the appropriate permissions, where necessary.
 Such permissions might include permission from your landlord (if you are a tenant) or approval under Building Regulations for certain types of work.

-Recommended measures Indicative cost Typical savings per year Rating after improvement Internal or external wall insulation £4,000 - £14,000 £ 104 B81
+Recommended measures Indicative cost Typical savings per year Rating after improvement Internal or external wall insulation £4,000 - £14,000 £ 357 D66 Floor insulation (solid floor) £4,000 - £6,000 £ 40 D67 Solar photovoltaic panels, 2.5 kWp £5,000 - £8,000 £ 297 C73